Skip to content

 In a sequence diagram, we have the following concepts:

 • Participant: A component that "participates" in the diagram, so something/someone whose behavior should be modeled.
+It can be one of the following:

-• an instance without a name (User)
+• general participant, without a name (User) or with a name (Bob:User)

 • Lifeline: the entire duration a participant is alive, symbolized by the dotted line downwards